Trump references Pearl Harbor during meeting with Japanese PM on Iran war

 It was a remarkable moment in an otherwise short Oval Office media appearance for the two leaders, who are expected to discuss trade and global security.

-Takaichi is among only a handful of leaders to visit the White House since the war against Iran began, and she is one of the first to meet with Trump after he pushed over the weekend for a coalition of allies to defend the Strait of Hormuz.
+Takaichi is among only a handful of leaders to visit the White House since the war against Iran began on February 28, and she is one of the first to meet with Trump after he pushed over the weekend for a coalition of allies to defend the Strait of Hormuz.

 The strait is a vital artery for the oil trade, with nearly a fifth of the world’s supply passing through the narrow waterway.
 Iran, however, has largely shut down traffic through the strait, causing oil prices worldwide to spike.